AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-System-Fonts.md

 ---

-## Installing the custom system font
+## Installing the Custom System Font

 <p class="note">
 Creating a NAND backup is recommended when modifying any system titles.